teambit/bit/README.md

 ## Supported Languages

 Bit's design is language agnostic.
-Still, as of today it requires language-specific drivers for language-sensitive features (binding etc).
+Still, as of today, it requires language-specific drivers for language-sensitive features (binding etc).
 We released Bit’s driver for Javascript, and will be releasing more drivers in the future.
 You are also welcome to add your own.

 * [bit-javascript](https://github.com/teambit/bit-javascript).